pkra/mathjax-node-page/README.md

     cssInline: true,  // determines whether inline css should be added
     jsdom: {... }, // jsdom-related options
     displayMessages: false, // determines whether Message.Set() calls are logged
-    displayErrors: true, // determines whether error messages are shown on the console
+    displayErrors: false, // determines whether error messages are shown on the console
     undefinedCharError: false, // determines whether unknown characters are saved in the error array
     extensions: '', // a convenience option to add MathJax extensions
     fontURL: 'https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.2/fonts/HTML-CSS', // for webfont urls in the CSS for HTML output